mjc-projects/mjc-projects.github.io/source/_posts/Train-of-thought.md

 No one is going to see it, but they could so I don't want this to get too personal.

-Some ideas I am throwing around in my head
+Some ideas I am throwing around in my head:

 ``` bash
 - A flood of my terrible opinions on tabletop RPGs, running games and game design